chengqu/Simcity201/README.md

 ####Josh Faskowitz:

-    -Designed and implemented the MarketManagerAgent, MarketCustomerAgent, and MarketEmplyoeeAgent.
+    -Designed and implemented the OLD MarketManagerAgent, MarketCustomerAgent, and MarketEmplyoeeAgent.
-    -Market Agents to fit within the Market, used to interact with Person -Make GUI for the old market
+    -OLD Market Agents to fit within the Market, used to interact with Person -Make GUI for the OLD market
-    -Make GUI for the new market and all of the agents inside of the Market -Became steward for the newMarket
+    -Make GUI for the NEW market and all of the agents inside of the Market -Became steward for the newMarket
-    --Reverse documented the newMarket design and added annotations to the design and uploaded a new design document --make design changes were necessry to improve function and usability of the newMarket --modify the market to use an inventory system --work with Cheng to get the delivery to the market's via the truck --work with Cheng to get Customer Agents to get a car on the outside -debugging Person (with David) decide agent to make sure that person is coming to market to propery buy a car or to buy groceries
+    --Reverse documented the newMarket design and added annotations to the design and uploaded a new design document --make design changes were necessry to improve function and usability of the newMarket --modify the market to use an inventory system --work with Cheng to get the delivery to the market's via the truck --work with Cheng to get Customer Agents to get a car on the outside --debug the issues associated with the newMarket and in general fix and modify it -debugging Person (with David) decide agent to make sure that person is coming to market to propery buy a car or to buy groceries
     --this behavior is still not perfect but we rid for the most part repeptive behaviors --implemented some hacks in cases were there is still a bug, in order to better insure usability